How do forecasters make hurricane season predictions?

-Category: Space Hits: 8Hurricanes Katia, Irma and Jose captured September 8, 2017.
+Category: Space Hits: 10Hurricanes Katia, Irma and Jose captured September 8, 2017.
 Image via NOAA.

 By Kristopher Karnauskas, University of Colorado Boulder